 How do I apply?

-Applications for School Direct places are made through UCAS from 28 October.
+Applications for School Direct places are made through UCAS.
 Further details about entry requirements and the application process can be found on our How to apply pages.
 Please note all School Direct candidates will be expected to have passed their QTS skills tests in both English and maths before they begin their training.

 Fees and Funding